|Course Code||CR 125|

 Yes, there are Early Application Procedures.
-This is a Restricted Access Course and all applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test (provisional dates: Thursday to Saturday, 11th - 13th April 2019).
+This is a Restricted Access Course and all applicants must sit the CSM’s BA (Honours) in Popular Music Degree Course Entrance Test.
+The provisional dates for the Entrance Test are Thursday to Saturday, 23rd - 25th April 2020.

 Are sample exam papers available?

 Yes.
 All CAO applicants receive a copy.
 However, you can also request one by post from the CSM’s Administrator, Union Quay, Cork, to check that you can meet the requirements of the practical, aural, and written elements.

 An entrance scholarship of €1,000 will be awarded to the first year BAPM entrant with the highest overall points (Leaving Certificate and CIT CSM exam combined).

 Can I defer the results of my Entrance Exam from one year to the next?

 No. Candidates are not allowed to defer the results of the Entrance Exam.

 For admission to a programme, standard applicants must